-The TSP will not have significant impacts on the availability or use of energy and mineral resources of the study area as it will not use or preclude access to them.
+The NED Plan or the LPP will not have significant impacts on the availability or use of energy and mineral resources of the study area as it will not use or preclude access to them.
 To assess smaller potential impacts, geospatial data from the Texas Railroad Commission's (TxRRC) public data viewer for oil and gas exploration activity was used to search for listed active wells in the project footprint.
-Except for one gas well near Station 111+500 in the lowest segment of proposed widening between Bolivar Roads and Redfish, all other oil and gas activity mapped within the TSP footprint were abandoned, plugged, or dry wells.
+Except for one gas well near Station 111+500 in the lowest segment of proposed widening between Bolivar Roads and Redfish, all other oil and gas activity mapped within the NED Plan or LPP footprint were abandoned, plugged, or dry wells.
 The one gas well not mapped as abandoned, plugged, or dry (API # 16730335), was verified to actually be plugged using more detailed TxRRC records available online (TxRRC 2017).
+For the proposed placement, all new work upland PAs in Segments 4 through 6 are either existing or NFS property.
+In the Bay, all BU site locations can avoid conflicting with wells or pipelines, except for M-11 proposed for the LPP, which was previously planned and authorized during the PA 14 and 15 expansion project documented in the Final Environmental Assessment, Expansion of Placement Areas 14 and 15, Houston Ship Channel, Chambers County, Texas, dated 2010.
+As provided, in that EA, the facilities would be subject to relocation or modification to accommodate M-11 depending on the final size and configuration.
+Also as provided in that EA for other productive wells and PA cells, the dikes would be built with an opening to allow access to the facility owner/operator after initial construction of the PA levees to allow for access and eventual relocation.
+Further coordination during PED would be conducted to determine the final permanent dike configuration that would allow for continued mineral access with the available drilling technology.